Is Bodybuilding Bad for Your Heart? An In-Depth Look

 Could Exercise Itself Lead to Heart Problems?

-While regular exercise is generally beneficial for overall health and heart function, there are certain situations in which exercise could potentially lead to heart problems.
+Regular exercise is generally good for overall health and heart function.
+However, in certain cases, it could potentially cause heart problems.
 Some of these scenarios include:

 • Excessive Exercise: Engaging in an extremely intense or prolonged exercise regimen without allowing the body adequate time for rest and recovery can place excessive stress on the heart, potentially increasing the risk of heart issues such as arrhythmias, myocardial infarction, or sudden cardiac death.